 The word "philosophy" is derived from the Greek meaning "love of wisdom."

-Along with mathematics, philosophy is one of the two oldest intellectual disciplines and it has always been a central component in the university curriculum.
+Along with mathematics, philosophy is one of the oldest intellectual disciplines and it has always been a central component in the university curriculum.

+There are many areas of philosophical inquiry.
 Three of the most important kinds of questions that philosophers ask are as follows:

 - Questions about life and how we should treat each other (Ethics, Social and Political Philosophy): What is the good life?
 How should we treat each other?
 Is ethical truth relative to a culture?
 What political system should we have?
 Why are liberty and democracy important? .

 - Questions about the ultimate nature of the world (Metaphysics): Is there a God?
 Is everything made of matter?
 Are minds separate from bodies?
 Do people have free will?
 What is it for one event to cause another?

 - Questions about what we know and how we know it (Epistemology): What is knowledge?
 Could the things we believe about the world be radically wrong.
 Might you really be "brain in a vat" , being stimulated by a mad neuroscientist to have the sensory experiences you in fact have?
 Is religious belief rational?